4neesh/DevBlog/src/blogInProgress/013_DependencyInjection.md

     ...

 ```
-<strong>The @Autowired annotation</strong>
+<strong>The @AutoWired annotation</strong>
 <p>
-The Autowired annotation is used in Spring
+The AutoWired annotation is used in Spring

 </p>